-Not sure what to put on your baby registry?
-The FREE Ultimate Baby Registry Checklist is what you need.
+Are you trying to create a baby registry?
+This post is filled with all of the must have baby registry items.
+Download the FREE Ultimate Baby Registry Checklist Printable to stay organized.
 It has everything you’ll need for your baby registry and all the links so you can build your list quickly and easily.

 Let’s create that baby registry together new mom!